nice-registry/download-counts/README.md

 # download-counts

-The https://npmjs.org/package/download-counts package, updated with a new version twice per month, just exports a single giant static object whose keys are package names and whose values are monthly download counts.
+The https://npmjs.org/package/download-counts package, updated with a new version once per month, just exports a single giant static object whose keys are package names and whose values are monthly download counts.

 To check monthly download counts of individual packages: